by Joseph Williams

 The next four episodes present the key moments of Constantine’s reconciliation with Sylvester in Rome.
 First, Sylvester asks Constantine to supplicate himself before an icon of Saints Peter and Paul.
 Then Sylvester baptizes Constantine (an apocryphal event, for we know Constantine converted on his death bed, as was customary in Roman imperial times).
 As the saint dunks a nude Constantine into a fabulous gold font, the leprous sores immediately vanish.

 The next episode is the most important and also the most visually complex.
-Sylvester, still wearing the bishop’s vestments and mitre, sits in the imperial throne at left, while Constantine and his entourage convey multiple symbols of imperium (recognition of the power to command) to the bishop (Fig. 1).
+Sylvester, still wearing the bishop’s vestments and mitre, sits in the imperial throne at left, while Constantine and his entourage convey multiple symbols of imperium (recognition of the power to command) to the bishop, as seen above.
 It appears that Constantine has first offered his imperial crown and that Sylvester has gracefully rejected it, for the crown has been passed back to Constantine’s retinue, who stand in the ramparts of the city.
 Sylvester is thence offered three other symbols of imperium: the tiara (the principal symbol of the pope’s temporal authority), a white horse, and a parasol.
 Herzman and Stephany argue that this scene represents an obligatory act of feudal homage, rather than an exceptional gift.
 The fresco conveys a powerful visual argument that the pope has been granted his rightful status as sovereign, and not merely priest.

 In the final scene on this wall, Sylvester, now recognizably a pope, wears his tiara, rides his white horse, and is shaded by the parasol while also accompanied by bishops wearing mitres (an illustration of the hierarchy of the Church), while Constantine, once again shown in a subordinate position with respect to Sylvester, leads the pope’s white horse by the reins.
 This striking image in fact represents the contemporary pageantry.
 From as far back as 754, when King Pepin made his gift of Italian territories to Pope Stephen II, an actor playing Constantine would ceremonially serve as groom of the pope’s horse, ritualizing the Holy Roman Emperor’s fealty to the pontiff.